kace-study/react-all-blacks/README.md

 This is a simple react app that you collect all black panel.

 ## Rules
-- There are 9 panels that color is white or black
+- There are 9 panels colored by white or black
 - The ratio of the color is at random
 - Color of panel will change if you click it
 - You can clear game by changing color of all panels to black